Blair Park (Piedmont)

 Blair Park is a small park in the city of Piedmont, California located in the Oakland Hills near the head of Moraga Canyon.

 Originally developed as a 75 acre amusement park, it was much larger than the 5.5 acre it currently occupies.

 Blair Park is the only natural open space left in the city of Piedmont.

 Geography

 Blair Park is situated near the head of Moraga Canyon which runs east to west starting at Highway 13 and ending at Pleasant Valley Avenue in Oakland, California.

 The northern boundary of the current Blair park is Moraga Avenue which is a main thoroughfare running low along the south edge of the canyon.
 The southern boundary is the top of the steep canyon wall that rises from a level narrow strip up to a residential areas along Scenic Avenue and Alto Avenue in Piedmont.

-The level area between Moraga Avenue and the southern canyon wall is landfill and covers what is commonly referred to as Cemetery Creek which is a headwater to Echo Glenn Creek.
+The level area between Moraga Avenue and the southern canyon wall is landfill and covers what is commonly referred to as Cemetery Creek which is a headwater to Glen Echo Creek.

 The eastern and western boundaries are not well defined by any specific geological features.